librenms/librenms/.github/ISSUE_TEMPLATE.md

 - [ ] Please include all of the information between the `====================================` section of `./validate.php` which you can run from the cli.
 - [ ] Unless your issue is for a WebUI fix or feature then please provide ALL info asked for [here](http://docs.librenms.org/Support/FAQ/#faq20).
 - [ ] Please provide as much detail as possible.
+- [ ] Please do NOT post more than 10 lines of debug information here, use a pastebin service or GitHub Gists.